 Costs Include:

-• Accommodations at the Yak & Yeti hotel for one night before and one night after travel into the Khumbu
+• Accommodations at the Yak & Yeti hotel for one night before and one night after the trek

 • Airport pick up upon arrival